The profile of the Higgs boson -- status and prospects: Theory predictions for Higgs boson production at the LHC

 \section{Theory predictions for Higgs boson production at the LHC}

 Since the discovery of the Higgs boson, the particle physics community has made significant efforts to refine and improve theoretical predictions for Higgs boson production and decay processes at the LHC.
 Up until 2016, the progress in this field was summarized in four comprehensive "Handbooks."
-The first handbook focused on inclusive observables~\cite{LHCHiggsCrossSectionWorkingGroup:2011wcg}, the second one addressed differential distributions~\cite{Dittmaier:2012vm}, the third handbook delved into Higgs properties~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie}, and the fourth handbook specifically aimed at deciphering the nature of the Higgs sector~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
-Since 2016, the field has witnessed significant advancements, and this review primarily highlights the progress made during this period (see also Ref.~\cite{Bass:2021acr,Salam:2022izo}).
+The first handbook focused on inclusive observables~\cite{LHCHiggsCrossSectionWorkingGroup:2011wcg}, the second one addressed differential distributions~\cite{Dittmaier:2012vm}, the third handbook delved into Higgs boson properties~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie}, and the fourth handbook specifically aimed at deciphering the nature of the Higgs sector~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+Since 2016, the field has witnessed significant advancements, and this review primarily highlights the progress made during this period (see also Refs.~\cite{Bass:2021acr,Salam:2022izo}).

-\paragraph{Gluon fusion} The production of the Higgs boson at the LHC involves four different production modes.
-The main one is known as the gluon-fusion channel, where a Higgs boson is produced through the interaction of two incoming gluons mediated by a top-quark loop, see Fig.~\ref{fig:higgs-prod-dec}a.
-This mode has the highest cross-section.
-The calculation of the inclusive cross-section for this process, within the effective theory where the top quark is integrated out, has been carried out up to three loops in perturbative QCD.
-Initially, a threshold expansion was performed in Ref.\cite{Anastasiou:2016cez}, and later, exact N$^3$LO effects were included in Ref.\cite{Mistlberger:2018etf}.

-Total cross sections computed at high perturbative order are not directly measurable, as any measurement involves some fiducial cuts (e.g. because of limited detector coverage).
-These calculations can be used to reweight fully differential cross sections computed with lower perturbative accuracy, for instance cross sections simulated with a parton shower-event generator.
-Such a reweighting procedure is known not to work well in particular kinematical regimes.
-Furthermore, it introduces an uncertainty in the theory predictions that is difficult to estimatequantify.
-Therefore, it is always desirable to compute fiducial cross sections directly, as measured by the LHC experiments.
+A significant part of theoretical advancements concerns the computation of higher-order total cross-sections.
+These cross-sections are not directly measurable due to inherent fiducial cuts applied in measurements (e.g., due to the limited detector coverage and particle identification criteria).
+However, these calculations play a crucial role in reweighting fully differential cross sections, which are computed with lower perturbative accuracy, such as cross-sections generated by a parton-shower event simulator.
+It's worth noting that this reweighting procedure doesn't perform well in specific kinematic regimes and introduces uncertainties that are challenging to quantify.
+Therefore, the direct computation of fiducial cross sections, as observed by the LHC experiments, is always preferred.